On two unimodal descent polynomials: Proof of Theorem

-\begin{itemize} \item Operation related to the forward map $\psi$.
-Take any $T\in \D\T^{2}\backslash \D\T^{1}$.
-Starting from level $0$, we search for the first odd chain, say $C$, that begins with $\ominus$, find its adjoint $C^*$ as explained in Lemma~\ref{adjoint}.
-In Cases I through IV, cut off the last node (labelled $\oplus$) in $C^*$, together with its left subtree if any, and attach it to the end of $C$ (which is labelled $\ominus$) from right.
-In Case V and VI, cut off instead the last node (labelled $\ominus$) in $C$, together with its left subtree if any, and attach it to the end of $C^*$ (which is labelled $\oplus$) from right.
-In all cases, this operation will effectively turn both $C$ and $C^*$ into even chains, hence decrease $r_o(\pi)$ by $2$.
-Actually in Case I, III and V, one of $C$ and $C^*$ will disappear.
-And after applying this operation, the new tree still satisfies the right chain condition, therefore we still get a di-sk tree.
+\begin{itemize} \item[Case I:] $C^*>C$.
+We cut off the tail of $C^*$ (labelled $\oplus$), together with its left subtree if any, and attach it to the tail of $C$ (labelled $\ominus$) from right. \item[Case II:] $C>C^*$.
+We cut off the tail of $C$ (labelled $\ominus$), together with its left subtree if any, and attach it to the tail of $C^*$ (labelled $\oplus$) from right. \end{itemize}

-\item Operation related to the backward map $\phi$.
-Take any $T'\in \D\T^{1}\backslash \D\T^{2}$.
-Starting from level $0$, we search for the first instance that is not allowed in $\D\T^{2}$, choose accordingly Cases 1 through 6 to find our $L$.
-In Cases 1, 3, 5, we cut off the last node in $L$, lock it (from left) to the first chain at this level, making it the new first chain.
-While in Cases 2, 4, 6, we cut off the last node in $L$, attach it (from right) to the end of ${}_1L$.
-In all cases, this operation will effectively eliminate one instance that is forbidden in $\D\T^{2}$ and creat an odd chain that begins with $\ominus$.
-Lastly, after applying this operation, the new tree still satisfies the right chain condition, therefore we still get a di-sk tree. \end{itemize}

-Let $\psi(T)$ (resp. $\phi(T')$) be the final di-sk tree after we repeatedly apply the first (resp. second) operation at all possible places.
-Both $\psi$ and $\phi$ are trivially defined to be the identity map on the intersection $\D\T^{2}\cap \D\T^{1}$.
-We see that the order in which we apply these operations are essentially irrelevant.
-We prove this as a lemma, and then we finish our proof of the main theorem.

-\begin{lemma} Both maps $\psi$ and $\phi$ as defined above does not depend on the order we apply the needed operations, in other words, one operation is independent from the other. \end{lemma} \begin{proof} For $\psi$, simply note that if $(C_1,C_1^*)$ and $(C_2,C_2^*)$ are two pairs of odd chains that begin with $\ominus$ and their adjoints, suppose $C_1$ appears before $C_2$, then either they are at different levels; or they are at the same level, and $C_1^*<C_1<C_2^*<C_2$ for Cases I, II, III, IV, $C_1<C_1^*<C_2<C_2^*$ for Cases V and VI.
-Here ``$A<B$'' means chain $A$ appears before chain $B$.
-Therefore the two operations applied on $(C_1,C_1^*)$ and $(C_2,C_2^*)$ respectively are easily seen to be independent.
-Similarly for $\phi$, since no odd chain begins with $\ominus$ in $\D\T^{1}$, there cannot be two forbidden incidences that share one common chain. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{gammabij}] Thanks to Lemma~\ref{orderdnm}, it will now suffice to prove these two operations are inverse to each other in all six cases.
-This should be quite routine to check, especially because we have arranged these cases in Fig.~\ref{findadj} and \ref{findL} so that Case I corresponds to Case 1, Case II corresponds to Case 2, etc. It follows that $\psi$ is indeed a bijection and $\psi^{-1}=\phi$. \end{proof}

-Such a delicate construction deserve some examples and we offer one here.
-In Fig.~\ref{bijexample} we presents two di-sk trees each with 40 nodes, that are related via our maps $\psi$ and $\phi$.
-It requires applying our operation at five different places on the di-sk tree, covering five different cases.
-We mark $C$ and its adjoint $C^*$, as well as $L$ and ${}_1L$ for the reader's convenience.